 How sensitive is the fur and how can I clean it?

-Alpaca products are uncomplicated and easy to maintain.
-Due to the special nature and natural robustness of the fur, alpaca products made of fur rarely need to be cleaned.
+Alpaca products are uncomplicated and easy to care for.
+Due to the special texture and the natural robustness of the fur, alpaca products made of fur rarely need to be cleaned.
 There is no need to worry about damage.
-In order to maintain the unique properties of the fiber, we recommend for larger products an occasional shaking out in the fresh air and, if necessary, a gentle vacuuming of the alpaca fur.
+In order to maintain the unique properties of the fibre, we recommend occasionally shaking out the larger products in the fresh air and, if necessary, gently vacuuming the alpaca fur.
 For smaller products, regular brushing with a wire fur brush is sufficient to maintain the natural shine.
-This is especially true for products made of Suri fur.
-In case of coarse soiling, professional cleaning is recommended.
+This applies especially to products made of Suri fur.
+For coarse soiling, professional cleaning is recommended.